tani/papyrus/README.l.md

       (setf ,buffer (format nil "~a~%~a" ,buffer ,line)))))
 ```

-Main loop of *Lambda* reader do `lambda-reader/step` until the end of file, and
+Main loop of *Lambda* reader is that does `lambda-reader/step` until the end of
-return the result that Common Lisp has eveluated `buffer`.
+file, and return the result as string. `op` in the arguments expects `cl:not`
+or `cl:identity`.

 ```lisp
 (defun lambda-reader/main (stream op)